The 6-week foundation program to start your postnatal recovery journey

 Please note: This program is suitable for the conservative management of abdominal separation + pelvic floor dysfunction.
 Therefore, if I do not consider that this program is a good fit for you, I will explain my reasons and provide you with a full refund and seek to direct you further.

-Note: To ensure you receive the best care and attention, each class is capped at 4 participants.
+Note: To ensure you receive the best care and attention, each class is capped.
 Babies welcome.

 Would you like additional support while on the course?